 - Vibrant, crisp, and packed with flavors

-- A quick and simple recipe that is ready in 20 minutes!
+- Quick and easy to make, this recipe is ready in 20 minutes!

 🌶️What you will need